MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/index.md

 *   [X] A [Microsoft developer account][WindowsUWPPublishDeveloperAccount]
 *   [X] Completed [steps for publishing a Windows app][WindowsUWPPublishIndex]

-In the coming months, existing PWAs on the web meeting [specific criteria](microsoft-store.md#criteria-for-automatic-submission) are auto-indexed by the Bing search engine into the Microsoft Store \(where developers are able to directly manage them for their Windows 10 audience\).
+In the coming months, existing PWAs on the web meeting [specific criteria][PwaEdgehtmlMicrosoftStoreCriteriaAutomaticSubmission] are auto-indexed by the Bing search engine into the Microsoft Store \(where developers are able to directly manage them for their Windows 10 audience\).

-Check out [PWAs in the Microsoft Store][ProgressiveWebAppsMicrosoftStore] for further details.
+Check out [PWAs (EdgeHTML) in the Microsoft Store][PwaEdgehtmlMicrosoftStore] for further details.

 ## Current availability